 The Story of the White Corn

-Stands Among Elk (Meherrin Nation) tells the magical story of how his people recieved the White Corn.
+Stands Among Elk (Meherrin Nation) tells the magical story of how his people received the White Corn.
 It is so important that Stands Among Elk refers to White Corn as "the milk of our people."

-Indigenous Land Relationships in the Carolinas
+Indigenous Land Relationships in the Carolinas: An Interactive Audio Tour

-This tour features 12 short audio recordings of Indigenous people telling their own stories connected to their relationship with the land.
+This tour features short audio recordings of Indigenous people telling their own stories connected to their relationship with the land.
+It was created by Quinn Smith (Chickasaw Nation, Chocktaw, Duke University's Trinity College Class of 2023) through Duke Gardens' Equity Through Stories Program.

-< GO TO THE PREVIOUS RECORDING
+< GO TO THE PREVIOUS TOUR PAGE

 Jump to another point in the tour: